 There are several planned and proposed connectors to regional trail systems in and around the King City URA (See Figure 12).
+The City of Tigard has a proposed park (Lasich property) located northwest of the intersection of Beef Bend Road and Roy Rogers Road, directly across from the northwest corner of the URA.
 The planned Westside Trail would run along the BPA powerline easement that forms the eastern boundary of the URA, and then loop around Bull Mountain to the north to connect with other secondary planned trails to the northwest and south along Roy Rogers Road.
 Connections would also be available to the proposed trail system in the recently approved River Terrace project which could substitute for or augment the steep portions of the Westside Trail north of Beef Bend Road.